rikovi/DTL/README.md

 # DTL
 This is my first git repository!
 <br>
-My name is Komal Waghmore.
+My name is Komal Vilas Waghmore.